derek-harbaugh/pdsnd_github/README.md

 Outside of that, it was mostly just reviewing the lessons, notes and a lot of fiddling/moving indents around and messing with syntax.

 ALso, credit to Elvis Presley.
 Dude knew a thing or two about banana and bacon sandwiches.

+Additionally, big props to Nicholas Cage.
+A true American hero and an inspiration.